Boeing Plant 2

-Boeing Plant 2 (also known as Air Force Plant 17) was a factory building which was built in 1936 by The Boeing Company in King County, Washington in the United States.
+Boeing Plant 2 (also known as Air Force Plant 17) was a factory building which was built in 1936 by The Boeing Company in Seattle, Washington, United States.
 By the time production ceased in the building, the plant had built half of the Boeing B-17 Flying Fortresses, the Boeing 307 Stratoliners, the Boeing 377s, some of the Boeing B-29 Superfortresses, Boeing B-50 Superfortresses, B-47 Stratojets, B-52 Stratofortresses, and the initial Boeing 737s.
-It was located between the Duwamish River and Boeing Field, to the east of the 16th Avenue South bridge, facing East Marginal Way South.
+It was located between the Duwamish River and Boeing Field, to the east of the 16th Avenue South Bridge, facing East Marginal Way South.

 History

 In the 1930s, it became apparent that Boeing Plant 1, located right down the river, was rendered obsolete in Boeing's transition from producing small wood/fabric seaplanes to larger all-metal land aircraft.
 Plant 2 was built as a modern assembly line where metal airframe components could be fabricated and assembled in the same facility and completed aircraft would have access to an airfield.
 In 1936, the plant was finished with a goal to build early prototypes of the B-17 Flying Fortress and the Boeing 307 Stratoliners.
 At this time the floor was 60000 sqft.
 600000 sqft was added to the plant in May 1940 to support Boeing production of 380 Douglas DB-7 light bombers.
 By the time of the Japanese attack on Pearl Harbor, the plant had been expanded to 1776000 sqft.
 In total, 6,981 B-17s were produced in Plant 2.

 To hide the factory from possible aerial attack, the U.S. Army Corps of Engineers built houses of plywood and fabric and installed fake streets to camouflage the roof.
 The idea was to blend the facility into the surrounding neighborhood across the river.
 This elaborate pretend town was nicknamed the "Boeing Wonderland" by the Seattle Daily Times on July 23, 1945.
 Later in the war, the first three B-29 Superfortress were built in the facility.
 While B-29s were built by Boeing in Renton, Washington, and Wichita, Kansas, a Bell plant at Marietta, Georgia, and a Martin plant at Omaha, Nebraska, sub assemblies were produced in Plant 2 and shipped to the Renton plant.
 All 370 of the follow-on aircraft, the Boeing B-50 Superfortress, were built in Plant 2.
 In addition, 56 Boeing 377 airliners were built in the plant.